izxxr/luster/docs/api/types.rst

 .. autoclass:: VoiceChannel()
     :members:

-GuildChannel
+ServerChannel
 ~~~~~~~~~~~~

-.. data:: GuildChannel
+.. data:: ServerChannel

-    A type alias for :class:`typing.Union` of various guild channels.
+    A type alias for :class:`typing.Union` of various Server channels.

     This currently includes: